5th January: Why I’m glad I left BT

 The email says that “If you’re happy with your package, you won’t have to do a thing.” implying that they will go on charging me.
 There is no mention that I have already told them I am leaving.
 This really is incredibly bad customer service, I’m glad I’ve cancelled the Direct debit!

-Also on 15th December I get an email thanking me for returning the EE mini-hub, which I never needed and I did not request, although the list of completed orders says I requested it.
+Also on 15th December I get an email thanking me for returning the EE mini-hub, which I never needed and I did not request, although the list of completed orders says I requested it ( see “Hello Toob” for how I came to have it!).
 I had posted it back on the 7th December and got a certificate of posting from the Post Office.
 The return packaging did not ask for information as to who was sending it so at least BT had enough organisation to know it was me that had it.

 Thursday 5th January 2023: I’m now disconnected from BT and no longer have a landline phone.
+I advertised my old Panasonic phones on “St Denys Freebies” and hopefully they are now finding use at the Church Office.
 Anyone dialling my old number is told that they have “dialled a wrong number”.
 The “MyBT” web site now says that I owe nothing and that my next bill will be ready on the 10th January, presumably to charge me for any phone calls I might have made.
 Since I always use my mobile, the cost should be zero.
 The VOL013-7334******82 order to disconnect me now appears under “orders and faults” as completed although curiously under 4th January it lists the BT TV and BT Sport apps.
 However under “My Products” it says “Add now”.
 It also says Email is “included” with my products.
 It has always been difficult to know exactly what contracts I’ve had with BT and when they started and stopped… that seems to continue after you leave!